 At Iona College, TE scholarships will be limited to full-time undergraduate study only.
 A full-time semester load will normally be 12-18 credits each semester.
 The following sessions and programs are excluded from this scholarship: study abroad, second undergraduate degree, graduate studies, part-time studies, non-degree studies, winter session, summer

 What is the amount of scholarship award at Iona?

-On a yearly basis, the maximum amount of scholarship funds awarded to eligible applicants from member colleges and universities will be the same as the Tuition Exchange set rate for the academic year of the award, currently $36,612 for 2018-2019 less federal and state aid.
+On a yearly basis, the maximum amount of scholarship funds awarded to eligible applicants from member colleges and universities will be the same as the Tuition Exchange set rate for the academic year of the award, currently $36,000 for 2019-2020 less federal and state aid.
 Students receiving Tuition Exchange awards at Iona College are not eligible for other types of Iona aid such as merit scholarships, need-based scholarships or athletic awards.

 What is the length of scholarship at Iona?

 The TE scholarship award will be made for one (1) year (two semesters) of full-time study, renewable each year for a maximum of four (4) years (eight semesters) of full-time, continuous study.

 First year recipients of an Iona Tuition Exchange scholarship must have their college transcript reviewed by Iona’s liaison officer at the end of the academic year in order to be eligible to continue to receive the scholarship for the following academic year.
 Each year, the student must meet the standards of academic performance (as described in Iona’s Undergraduate Catalog), including a required minimum cumulative GPA of 2.0, and the standards of personal conduct (as described in

 Iona’s Student Handbook).

 Note: Iona College reserves the right to modify or amend these guidelines at any time.
 Iona College also reserves the right to terminate its participation in the Tuition Exchange, Inc., program.